-As detailed in Table 20, the estimated annual GHG emissions of the Project range from:

-- Scope 1: 40 - 681 kilotonnes of carbon dioxide equivalent per year (kt CO2-e/y)
+As detailed in Table 23, the estimated annual Scope 1 GHG emissions of the Project, excluding land clearing, range from 1.7-642 kilotonnes of carbon dioxide equivalent per year (kt CO2-e/y).

-- Scope 2: 4 - 67 kt CO2-e/y

-- Total: 44 - 749 kt CO2-e/y. •

-Based on the NGER Reporting thresholds detailed in Table 16, Whitehaven WS would have ongoing reporting obligations associated with the Project including annual assessment of GHG emissions as set out by the NGER Act and the National Greenhouse and Energy Reporting (Measurement) Determination 2008.
+Based on the NGER Reporting thresholds detailed in Table 19, Whitehaven WS would have ongoing reporting obligations associated with the Project including annual assessment of GHG emissions as set out by the NGER Act and the National Greenhouse and Energy Reporting (Measurement) Determination 2008.

-In all years of operation, with the exception of Year 1, estimated Scope 1 emissions exceed the reporting threshold of 100 kt CO2-e/y.
+In all years of operation, with the exception of Year 2, estimated Scope 1 emissions exceed the reporting threshold of 100 kt CO2-e/y.
 Under the current Safeguard Mechanism, facilities with Scope 1 emissions of more than 100 kt CO2-e/y are required to keep their emissions within baseline levels.
-This Safeguard Mechanism would apply to the Project; however, the exact implications of this would need to be reviewed on an annual basis in communication with the Clean Energy Regulator.
+This Safeguard Mechanism would apply to the Project.
+The Project would report against the baseline on an annual basis and if it exceeds its baseline level, it generally would be required to surrender Australian Carbon Credit Units, equivalent to the exceedance, to the Clean Energy Regulator.